Prey (novel): Plot summary

+Returning to the plant, Jack, Mae, and Bobby are greeted by Julia, who had discharged herself from the hospital and acts strangely as the remaining team looks for the cause of the nanobots' escape.
 Mae discovers security footage of when they were in the desert.
-To Jack's horror, the video reveals that Julia and Ricky had an affair, and shows Charley engaging in a vicious fight with Ricky and Vince.
-All of them end up in the communications room where Julia kisses a subdued Charley, injecting a swarm into his mouth, while Ricky sabotages the communication systems.

-Eventually, Jack and Mae realize that Julia, Ricky, Vince and Bobby have all been infected by a symbiotic version of the nanobot swarms.
+To Jack's horror, the video reveals that Julia and Ricky had an affair, and shows Charley engaging in a vicious fight with Ricky and Vince before being killed by Julia, who transfers a swarm into his mouth by kissing him.
+Jack and Mae realize that Julia, Ricky, Vince and Bobby have all been infected by a symbiotic version of the nanobot swarms.
 These swarms do not show aggressive predatory behavior; instead, they take over human hosts, affecting their decision-making, and slowly devour them over time to produce more nanobots.
 This allows the swarms to remain hidden, while also allowing them to spread and contaminate other humans.

 Jack comes up with a plan to destroy this new strain.
 He and Mae drink vials containing a form of phage that kills the nanobot-producing E. coli bacteria, thereby protecting them from infection by the nanobots.
-Jack then takes a sample of the phage and plans to pour it into the sprinkler system and drench everyone in the facility with it.
+Jack then takes a sample of the phage and plans to pour it into the sprinkler system to vaccinate everyone in the facility.
 He has Mae alert Julia and the infected team, who set out to stop Jack.
-In the vicious struggle that ensues, Jack is captured and thrown into a magnetic chamber.
+In the struggle that ensues, Jack is captured and thrown into a magnetic chamber.
 Jack feigns surrender when Julia walks in to interrogate him, but reactivates the magnetic chamber, remembering the incident with Amanda in the MRI.
 Julia's swarm is pulled away by the magnetic field to temporarily reveal the real Julia, who is gradually being consumed by the parasitic swarm.
 Before the swarm can repossess her body, Julia begs Jack to forgive her, says she loves him, and tells him to stop the swarms and save their children, as they have been infected too.
 Motivated, Jack runs to the roof, fights off the infected team, and finally manages to place the sample into the sprinkler system.

-To prevent the sprinkler system from triggering, Ricky disables the plant's safety network.
-This plays in Jack's favor, as Mae has already inserted the phage into the assembly line, causing it to reproduce rapidly.
-The assembly line is rapidly overheating because of the deactivated safety system.
-If Ricky and Julia don't turn on the safety system, the assembly line will burst, filling the lab with the phage, but if they turn it on, the sprinklers will activate instead.
-The infected, now doomed either way, choose to re-activate the network and are drenched with the phage, killing them all.
-Jack and Mae escape the facility in a helicopter shortly before the facility explodes due to a methane gas leak combined with thermite that Mae had placed in the building.
+Jack and Mae are able to distribute the phage around the facility, destroying the infected.
+They escape the facility in a helicopter shortly before the facility explodes due to a methane gas leak combined with thermite that Mae had placed in the building.